Snowball Cookies

 ingredients for snowball cookies

-• All-Purpose Flour: Provides structure to the cookies, giving them a soft and crumbly texture.
+• All-Purpose Flour: Provides structure to the cookies along with the almond flour.

-• Butter: Provides richness and flavor while contributing to the tender texture of the cookies.
+• Butter: Provides richness and flavor and gives the cookies a tender texture.

 • Granulated Sugar: Sweetens the dough and helps to create a slightly crisp exterior on the cookies.

-• Vanilla Extract: Enhances the flavor with its warm and aromatic notes, adding depth to the taste.
+• Vanilla Extract: Enhances the flavor with its warm and aromatic notes.

-• Confectioners’ Sugar: Coats the cookies, giving them a snowy appearance and a sweet finish.
+• Confectioners’ Sugar: Coats the cookies, giving them a snowy appearance and sweet finish.

 • Jump to the printable recipe for precise measurements